-- Employers will be mailed a temporary password during the last week of September.
+- New employers will be mailed a temporary password.
 When the temporary password is received, log onto the Vermont Internet Tax and Wage System (VITWS) to create your own custom password for quarterly filing.
 Please retain your newly established password for safe keeping, as this will be your permanent password for all future filings.

 Employers reporting more than 250 employees:

 - Must utilize the Large Employer Reporting System.